Hahn-Schickard/BAG/README.md

 7. An "Characteristic" element has an "uuid"-, "dataType"-, "read"-, "write"- and "notification"-attribute.
 There is also the possibility to add an "UiElement" element to define if an provisionally ui element should be created for it.
 8. Finally you can add an "MacFilter"- and an "NameFilter" element inside the "App" element to enable the corresponding feature.

-Here is an example of such an domain specific language instance:
+Here is an example of such an instance:

 ![DSL Instance Example](/images/02_DSL_Example.PNG)